sugarlabs/musicblocks/README.md

 Turtle Blocks JS, musical functionality was added on top of it.
 However, music is fundamental to Music Blocks.
 Besides, the Turtle Blocks JS started initially with handful of features and was written without a complex architecture.
-As Music Blocks got built on top of that, it got incrementally complex, but the architecture remained simple, thus resulting in a monolith.
+As Music Blocks was built on top of that, it became incrementally complex, but the architecture remained simple, thus resulting in a monolith.
 Also, the functionality is tightly coupled with the interface and native client API (Web API).

 Keeping these problems in mind, we have considered a foundational rebuild that will address all these issues, whilst adding buffers for future additions.
-We'll also be using a more elegant tech-stack to develop and maintain this project given its scale.
+Additionally, we will make use of a more elegant tech-stack to develop and maintain this project given its scale.
 After the core is built, we'll be porting features from this application to it.